Bly3t/Methods/README.md

-Basics of basics in JAVA
+Basics of basic in JAVA